tabledadriandev/tabledadrian/WAITLIST-EMAILJS-SETUP-INSTRUCTIONS.md

 2. Click "Join the Waitlist"
 3. Enter an email address
 4. Submit
-5. Check `badea.adrian.stefan1@gmail.com` for the notification
+5. Check your configured email address for the notification

 ---